The Legacy Project Educational Outreach

 In 1995, in cooperation with The Bristol Old Vic Theatre, Bristol, UK Voice Theatre produced Legacy.

-Due to the unique compatibility of the educational workshops and theatre performance, The Legacy Project was one out of five projects chosen from 358 submissions from the UK to be sponsored by the European Commission in The 1997 Year to Combat Racism.
+Due to the unique compatibility of the educational workshops and theatre performance, The Legacy Project was one out of ten projects chosen from 358 submissions from the UK to be sponsored by the European Commission in The 1997 Year to Combat Racism.
 Invited by the Cultural Ministry of Hanover, (Kulturamt der Hannover), the Bordeaux-Bristol Association, The Resistance Museum, (Centre National Jean Moulin) and SOS-Racisme, LEGACY was presented and the integral educational workshops of The Legacy Project took place in Germany, France, in London at the Cockpit Theatre and then in New York City in 2003 under the title, The Gift.
 In NYC, we worked with five high schools implementing The Legacy Project.
 In 2011, LEGACY was produced at the Bermann Center for the Arts, West Bloomfield, MI.
 Voice Theatre conducted 36 workshops in 6 inner city Detroit high schools.

 Previous Funding